 Susan Gelvin is a longtime resident of New Canaan who graduated New Canaan High School in 1992 and then earned a bachelor's degree in psychology from the University of Michigan.
-Currently, she is co-president of the Saxe Middle School PTC, a mother of two, and likes shiny things.
+She is a mother of two and likes shiny things.

 If 2020 were a football game, the first half is in the books and our team is down by countless unanswered touchdowns and riddled with pick-sixes, ejections, questionable calls and career-ending injuries.
 Even our mascot has lost its will to live.
 However, 2020’s halftime just concluded with an impassioned speech by the head-coach-living-in-my-head, and I am fired up.
 Let’s hope that against all odds, we can turn this thing around.
 C’mon 2020, we can do this.

 As Connecticut slowly eases restrictions, I am happy to test the waters and get back to some semblance of living—even if it means that in order to leave my home I must cover my face like a botched plastic surgery victim.

 To break free from house arrest and re-enter society responsibly, I am armed with every sort of face covering that has to come to market.
 And since I am not one to shy away from accessorizing, my cache of enviable facewear is ready for serious action, and some mild interaction.

 Over the past few months, I have put my masks through rounds of stress tests and unusual scenarios to strike the perfect balance between safety and comfort.
 Gauging the perfect fit and feel is no easy feat, especially when you are not a fan of getting a steam facial with your own breath.
 Try cleaning the entire house with a mask on (to avoid a serious dust allergy), or attempt jogging through Waveny huffing your own exhaust.
 Been there, done that.

 Is it me or does it seem like someone pressed “pause” on life, then walked away with the remote control?